codesis/1dv610_L2/Documentation/TestCases.md

 ---

+## Test Case 5.4, Failed to update password with correct inputs and manipulated cookies
+Make sure update cannot happen if cookies are manipulated

+#### Input:
+* Test Case 5.0
+* Change the content of the cookieLoggedIn
+* Enter two identical passwords with minimum 6 characters each
+* Press "Update password"

+#### Output:
+* The text "Not logged in" is shown
+* The text "Wrong information in cookies" is shown
+* Cookies are removed and PHPSESSID is regenerated

+---

-## Test Case 5.4, Successfully updated password
+## Test Case 5.5, Successfully updated password
 Make sure password is updated when submitting two identical passwords

 #### Input: